Most LG Smart TVs eventually have the same problem: the screen flickers on and off.

 Check For Internal Hardware Problems

-Screen flickering issues could be cause by internal hardware failure.
+LG TV black screen or flickering issues could be caused by internal hardware failure.

 Unfortunately, this means you’ll have to open the back of the television, so I recommend trying the other options first.